muratk3n/thirdwave/en/README.md

 ---

-😆 😆 😆 Yes I did.
+😆 😆 😆 Yes said that didn't I?
 C'mon man, what's funnier than calling the Pope himself a paisan..?
 I was joking...
 Of course he is Argentinian (by my culture code approach), not Italian.

 "This Pope is from Argentina, an Italian immigrant but by your culture codes he is Argentinian.
 Why do you keep calling him a paisan?"